Pasta e Fagiole

 DITALINI

 Ditalini (dee-tah-LEE-nee), or “little thimbles,” are tiny, very short tubes of pasta.
-From the Campania region of Italy, they are typically used in the classic bean and pasta soup, pasta e fagioli, and in minestrone and plain broth.
+From the Campania region of Italy, they are typically used in the classic bean and pasta soup, pasta e fagioli, and minestrone and plain broth.

 DUMPLING

 Small balls of dough boiled in soup, or separately steamed and served with soup.
 The word is a diminutive of the German dump, a badly-shaped piece, and dompelen, to plunge.
 Savory dumplings exist in Western and Eastern cultures.
-They are traditional in the southern United States, British cuisine, Central and Eastern Europe (pierogies); Chinese jiaozi, potstickers and wontons; Japanese gyoza and shumai; and Korean mandu.
+They are traditional in the southern United States, British cuisine, Central and Eastern Europe (pierogies); Chinese jiaozi, potstickers, and wontons; Japanese gyoza and shumai; and Korean mandu.
 Adding to the confusion, there is also a dessert pastry dumpling, made by frying a sweet dough ball or baking fruit wrapped in pastry—for example, apple dumplings.

 Ditalini